Eastern Ontario Soccer League

 Any party required to attend a hearing may request one (1) postponement of that hearing

-The party must submit a Request for Postponement, in writing, to the EODSL and must state the reason for requesting the postponement.
-The Request for Postponement must be received no later than four (4) days prior to the date of that hearing and must be accompanied by the correct Request for Postponement Fee of $50.00.
+The party must submit a Request for Postponement, in writing, to the EOSL or EOS and must state the reason for requesting the postponement.
+The Request for Postponement must be received no later than four (4) days prior to the date of that hearing and must be accompanied by the correct Request for Postponement Fee of $250.00.

-The EODSL shall have full discretion to refund the Request for Postponement Fee if sufficient reason warrants such action.
+The EOSL shall have full discretion to refund the Request for Postponement Fee if sufficient reason warrants such action.

 What if I don't show up to my scheduled hearing?

-Failure of an accused player or Team Official to appear at a Disciplinary Hearing will result in the immediate suspension of the accused and fines shall be imposed as per the published EODSL Fines.
+Failure of an accused to attend their hearing will result in the immediate suspension of the accused and fines shall be imposed as per the published EODSL Fines.
 The suspension will continue to be in effect until the accused appears before the Disciplinary Committee.

 Who Can Attend a Hearing?

-The accused individual or organization or his/her/its representative must attend a hearing.
+The accused must attend a hearing.
+Individuals under 18 must have an adult Advisor with them at the hearing.
 Anyone representing an accused must provide a signed proxy from the accused before being allowed to participate at the hearing.
+Witnesses may be required to attend a hearing.

 Adviser - a person of 18 years of age or older who provides advise to any party required to attend a Discipline Hearing or to the Discipline Hearing Panel.
 An accused less than eighteen years of age must be accompanied by an adult, who shall act as an adviser, failing which the hearing will not proceed and the accused shall be suspended until the hearing is held.